 The next sections provide some fragments of Yang.
 The formal Yang deliverable shall be used as the definitive source of information on the encoding.
-This section indicates where properties are mandatory or optional.
+This section indicates where properties are mandatory or optional for a Compacted Log based stream.
+Other streaming strategies will be documented in future releases.